Leash Reactivity: Using 123 On Walks

 123 should be done in your dog's “sweet spot” as often as possible.
 The sweet spot is the distance where your dog notices the other dog, but is able to watch it calmly or even disengage and do other dog things.
 It should feel easy-breezy at this spot :)

-If your dog is staring intently for 30+ seconds, move away using “here” (if we decided together to use it) or walk her away from the situation, encouraging her with your voice as you move.
+If your dog is staring intently for more than a few seconds, move away using “here” (if we decided together to use it) or walk her away from the situation, encouraging her with your voice as you move.

 If your dog goes over threshold, use your exit strategy.
-Move away and out of the situation.
+Move away and out of the situation if possible.

 Practice good timing.
 Try and start counting each time your dog looks at the other dog.
 Stop when the dog goes out of sight or she stops paying attention to it.